CoffeeIsLife87/Batch-steam-shortcut-creator/ReadMe.md

 I need some help here

-I can't get (result) to print to a file
+I got it to print to a file

+now I just need to write something to take the paths, split them, and make entries